The Sacred Flame

 Synopsis

-A reluctant Virgin.
-A married man on the verge of divorce.
-A cunning wife who will stop at nothing to protect her home.
+A reluctant virgin.
+A married man desperate for freedom.
+A wife who will stop at nothing to save her marriage.
+The fate of an empire lies within their hands.

 Ancient Rome, 216 BC